-In 2016 I commenced a part-time degree at the local university, this year 2021 I completed my undergraduate.
+In 2016 I commenced a part-time degree at the local university.
+In 2021 I completed my undergraduate.
 It felt like a long journey, working, studying, and looking after the family.
-Attending university was a childhood goal, which I put aside for 30 years.
+Attending university was a childhood goal which I put aside for 30 years.
 Finishing my degree felt amazing.
 Achieving my study goal was only possible because of my self-belief, the support of my family, work, and friends and establishing a good life and study routine.

 6. Are you believing in yourself and your dreams?

 Most people don’t believe they can live their dream.
 Either their belief system has them believing they can’t make a living doing what they love, or they feel they don’t deserve their dream.
 We all deserve to achieve our dreams.

 We all have goals, usually more than one, which may cause confusion in deciding which dream to follow.

 Some of us push our dreams and goals aside, believing that we can’t have our dream.

 If you are struggling to believe in yourself, start by defining your core values.
 When you live according to your personal values your inner confidence increases, which may help you believe in yourself and your dreams once more.